 Cool Choices is thrilled to continue our partnership with Kohler Co. for a second employee sustainability engagement program.
 Kohler is not only a global leader in kitchen and bathroom products, but they are also an inspiring leader in environmentally sustainable business practices.
 Kohler believes that better business and a better environment go hand in hand.
 Providing the Cool Choices sustainability engagement program to their employees helps reinforce these ideals among their workforce, while also inspiring their teams to be part of Kohler’s sustainability successes, and empowering individuals to make sustainable practices part of their daily lives.

 More and more, companies are making a commitment to sustainability and social responsibility, alongside increased profits.
 In fact, diligence with the first two can have significant influence with consumers.
 How entities prioritize and measure the performance of all three is known as a triple bottom line accounting framework.
 Ultimately, entities want sustainability and social solutions that benefit the triple bottom line—solutions that deliver value to people (customers, employees, and stockholders,) the planet (wise resource use,) while also increasing profits.

-Cool Choices alumni continue to practice the sustainable habits inspired by our engagement program long after the program ends.
+Cool Choices alumni continue to practice the sustainable habits they were inspired to take as part of our employee and community engagement programs long after the programs end.
 Often, alumni will send us stories to tell us the green steps they are continuing to make in their daily lives.

 This month, we spotlight Mary and celebrate the sustainable vehicle choice her family made.